Microphone speech streaming recognition using the API v3

 To work with the API, you need the grpcio-tools, PortAudio, and PyAudio packages.

-Authentication is performed under a service account using an API key.
-Learn more about authentication in the SpeechKit API.
+For authentication, use a service account with an API key.
+Learn more about the authentication in the SpeechKit API.

 Prepare the required data

-1. Create a service account and assign it the ai.speechkit-stt.user role.
+1. Create a service account and assign the ai.speechkit-stt.user role to it.

 2. Get an API key for the service account and save it.